maiconsbotelho/maiconsbotelho/README.md

   Hi 👋, I'm Maicon Botelho!
 A passionate Systems Analysis and Development Student from Brazil.

   - 📚 Currently studying Systems Analysis and Development at Uninter.
-  - 💻 Focused on entering the Web and Mobile Development area.
-Exploring JavaScript, HTML5, CSS3, Java, Firebase, and Python for application development.
+  - 💻 Focused on entering the Web Development area.
+Exploring JavaScript, HTML5 and CSS3 for application development.
   - 🚀 Currently diving deep into JavaScript, HTML5, and CSS3 to enhance my skills and create engaging web experiences.
 </p>